DarshaK1Just/workday-auto/README.md

 # 💼 AutoJob.ai – Workday Job Application Automation

 This project automates the process of applying to jobs on Workday-powered career portals using Python + Playwright.
-It dynamically extracts and fills multi-step forms (like NVIDIA, Deloitte, etc.) and submits applications programmatically.
+It dynamically extracts and fills multi-step forms (like NVIDIA, Gap, etc.) and submits applications programmatically.

 ---